- If you are looking for more information related to your country and its taxes, we have other FAQs available for specific countries.

 What fees should I be seeing?

-All Zoom Phone customers will see a Federal USF charge.
-This is a charge that Zoom Phone uses to recover the cost of Federal USF contributions that Zoom (and other similarly situated providers) is required to make to support the provision of communications services in rural and high-cost areas, income-eligible consumers, and to support access to communications for schools, libraries and rural health care providers.
+All U.S. Zoom Phone customers will see a Federal USF charge.
+This is a charge that Zoom Phone uses to recover the cost of Federal USF contributions that Zoom (and other similarly situated providers) is required to make to support the provision of communications services in rural and high-cost areas, income-eligible consumers, and to support access to communications for schools, libraries, and rural health care providers.
+The Federal Communications Commission (FCC) sets the Federal USF percentage amount, and the FCC can change the percentage amount every quarter.

-Certain Zoom Phone services are subject to a federal excise tax; for those services, Zoom Phone collects those taxes on behalf of the government using a “Federal Excise Tax” line item.
+Certain Zoom Phone services are subject to a federal excise tax and for those services Zoom Phone collects those taxes on behalf of the government using a “Federal Excise Tax” line item.

 Zoom Phone also charges state and local telecommunications taxes as permitted or required by law.